Approved Your City FHA Lenders

 When qualifying for an FHA mortgage, a credit score of at least 620 is preferred.
 Additionally, it is ideal that your credit report does not reflect any more than two thirty-day late marks.
 Most conventional mortgage companies look for credit scores to be in at least the 700 range.
 Borrowing with an FHA loan can be of benefit to you if your credit score isn't quite as high and is at least a 620.

-Down payments for an FHA loan are far less than conventional loans giving first time home buyers a fighting chance in this tough market.
+Down payments for an FHA loan are far less than conventional loans giving first time home buyers in Your City, Your State a fighting chance in this tough market.
 Most conventional mortgage companies want at least 5% of the sales price in down payment whereas an FHA mortgage loan only looks for 3.5% of the sale price.
 This difference can be the deciding factor when looking to get into your dream home.
 For a home that is $500,000, the FHA mortgage loans only ask for a down payment of $17,500 whereas a conventional mortgage lender will require at least $25,000.
-That’s a difference of $7,500!
+Thats a difference of $7,500!

 - A minimum credit score of 620